6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 We will take two examples to explain the data accuracy dimension and how it can be measured:

-a.
-Data Accuracy Measurement With Physical World – Example
+Data Accuracy Measurement with Physical World – Example

 Data accuracy can be judged by comparing data values with physical measurement or observations.

-b.
-Data Accuracy Measurement With Reference Source – Example
+Data Accuracy Measurement with Reference Source – Example

 Another way to measure accuracy is by comparing actual values to standard or reference values provided by a reliable source.